-Each applicant must successfully pass one of the following exams within five years prior to submission of an initial application for medical assistant certified:
+Each applicant must successfully pass one of the following exams within five years before the submission of an initial application for Medical Assistant Certified:

-- Certified Medical Assistant Exam through the American Association of Medical Assistants (AAMA)[‡] - National Certified Medical Assistant Exam through the National Center for Competency Testing (NCCT)[§] - Registered Medical Assistant Exam through American Medical Technologists (AMT) - Clinical Medical Assistant Exam through the National Health Career Association (NHA) - Clinical Medical Assistant Certification Examination through the American Medical Certification Association (AMCA) - An applicant who meets all credentialing requirements except passage one of the exams listed above qualifies for the medical assistant interim certification.
-A person holding an interim certification possesses the full scope of practice of the medical assistant-certified.
-The interim certification expires upon passage of one of the examinations listed above or after one year, whichever occurs first, and cannot be renewed.
+- Certified Medical Assistant Exam through the American Association of Medical Assistants (AAMA) - National Certified Medical Assistant Exam through the National Center for Competency Testing (NCCT) - Registered Medical Assistant Exam through American Medical Technologists (AMT) - Clinical Medical Assistant Exam through the National Health Career Association (NHA) - Clinical Medical Assistant Certification Examination through the American Medical Certification Association (AMCA)

+An applicant who meets all credentialing requirements except passage one of the exams listed above qualifies for the Medical Assistant interim certification.
+A person holding an interim certification possesses the full scope of practice of the Medical Assistant-Certified.
+The interim certification expires upon the passage of one of the examinations listed above, or after one year, whichever occurs first, and cannot be renewed.